JuliaDynamics/DynamicalSystems.jl/docs/src/system_definition.md

 ## Coordination with other packages
-You can take advantange of the ["Function-like objects"](https://docs.julialang.org/en/stable/manual/methods/#Function-like-objects-1)
+You can take advantage of the ["Function-like objects"](https://docs.julialang.org/en/stable/manual/methods/#Function-like-objects-1)
 (known as functors) capabilities of Julia, to have a universal definition of your equations of motion that fits both the expected structure of DynamicalSystems.jl as well as other packages.